Historic military survival rations

 ww1 rations

-The British have always loved to include corned beef in their ration packs since they first invented it because its one of the few high calorie meat products that can safely last for a long time.
-The rations during the first world war were similar to those that came before and after with one major difference, the inclusion of vegetables.
+The British have always loved to include corned beef in their ration packs since they first invented it because it is one of the few high-calorie meat products that can safely last for a long time.
+The rations during the First World War were similar to those that came before and after with one major difference, the inclusion of vegetables.

 British World War 2 Ration – 1939 until 1945